-Pug Dog Encephalitis (PDE) is a unique form of brain inflammation affecting pugs.
-Clinically, the disease is described as a necrotizing meningoencephalitis.
+Clinically, Pug Dog Encephalitis (PDE) is described as a Necrotizing Meningoencephalitis (NME) – and the terms PDE and NME can be used interchangeably.
 This means that the brain and the layer of tissues surrounding the brain are abnormally inflamed.
 The term "necrotizing" describes the clinical way in which portions of the brain are literally dying.

-Symptoms of PDE might include: seizures, pressing of the head against a wall or furniture, a staggering walk, abnormal gait, walking in circles, apparent blindness, lethargy, depression, staring off into space, neck pain or stiff neck, and intermittent screaming.
+PDE is typically manifested through seizures.
+Other common symptoms include: muscle spasms, pressing of the head against something, a staggering walk, abnormal gait, walking in circles, apparent blindness, lethargy, depression, staring off into space, and neck or back pain.

 When Payton first got sick, she did not display the entire classic profile for PDE so do not assume that the list of symptoms (like those I listed above) found in on-line resources is accurate or complete.
 Ok, so now that we’ve got some background, tomorrow’s post will focus on Payton’s story – her diagnosis.